calvinchai/opticstream/docs/design.md

 * Coordinate determination uses individual tile enface images
 * The batch grouping is only relevant during MATLAB processing

+Batch processing exists as an implementation optimization for MATLAB efficiency, not as a data hierarchy level.

+#### Why Batches Are Used

+* **MATLAB Startup Overhead**: Starting MATLAB for each individual tile is inefficient.
+Processing multiple tiles in a single MATLAB session reduces overhead.
+* **Parallization**: MATLAB can process multiple tiles more efficiently when given as a batch, enabling better use of MATLAB's parallel operations.
+* **Resource Efficiency**: Batching reduces the number of MATLAB processes and improves resource utilization.

+#### Batch Organization

+* **grid_size_x**: Number of batches (columns) per mosaic
+* **grid_size_y**: Number of tiles per batch (rows)
+* Tiles are organized into batches based on their position in the acquisition grid
+* Normal and tilted illuminations share the same `grid_size_y` (rows)

+Once MATLAB processing completes, the system operates on individual tiles again for downstream processing (stitching, QC, etc.).

+#### Future Considerations

+When MATLAB steps are migrated to Python-native implementations:
+* Batch processing may no longer be necessary (Python can process tiles individually more efficiently)
+* Data hierarchy remains Tile → Mosaic (no change to fundamental structure)
+* Processing efficiency may improve (no MATLAB startup overhead)
 ---

 ## 11. Upload Strategy